Vietnam Veteran Poetry by Francisco Biscoriliza

-The poetry and remembrances of a reluctant Viet Nam veteran with a mysterious tour of service
+The poetry and remembrances of Francisco Biscoriliza, a reluctant Viet Nam veteran, reflect his experiences during a mysterious tour of service that felt like a metaphorical shooting gallery.

-The poetry and remembrances of a reluctant Viet Nam veteran with a mysterious tour of service
+The poetry and remembrances of Francisco Biscoriliza, a reluctant Viet Nam veteran, reflect his experiences during a mysterious tour of service that felt like a metaphorical shooting gallery.

-It wasn't war or warriors that gave birth to Warrior's Manuscript.
-It was The Metaphorical Shooting Gallery Series.
-I’m not exactly sure when or where the spark ignited for this series of poems occurred, but when it did, it was a lightning bolt of laughter.
-To this day, I still go back and reread that first poem and laugh.
-It was the scammer poem that made me decide to finally publish a book rather than fiddle about with magazines and the like.
-I needed to share the thought with you.
-I mean, I’m sure that there are hundreds of thousands, if not millions of us who wish this fate on the irritating, evil bastards that are out there scamming people, especially the elderly out of their savings.
-If you have not yet read one of these poems, I don’t want to give too much away, but to say that in the first poem, Something I Said (or The Metaphorical Scammer Shooting Gallery), a series of scammers get their comeuppances.
-The idea came to me because I do a lot of work from home and in the process get a lot of unwelcome phone calls, especially in the days leading up to the closing of Social Security enrollment day on December 7th.
-On one day alone, I fielded 53 calls, would have been more, but I had taken to messing with them in a variety of ways, sometimes leading them on, other times just being pretend drunk or obnoxious.
+It wasn't war or warriors that gave birth to Warrior's Manuscript; it was the Metaphorical Shooting Gallery Series that sparked the creation.
+I'm not exactly sure when or where the idea for this series of poems first ignited, but when it did, it hit me like a lightning bolt of laughter.
+To this day, I still revisit that first poem and find myself chuckling.
+It was the scammer poem that prompted me to finally publish a book instead of just toying around with magazines.
+I felt the need to share this thought with you, as I'm certain there are hundreds of thousands, if not millions, of us who wish this fate upon the irritating, evil bastards out there scamming people, particularly the elderly out of their savings.
+If you haven't yet read one of these poems, I don’t want to spoil it too much, but in the first poem, Something I Said (or The Metaphorical Scammer Shooting Gallery), a series of scammers get their comeuppances.
+The inspiration came from my work-from-home experience, where I received numerous unwelcome phone calls, especially leading up to the closing of Social Security enrollment day on December 7th.
+On one day alone, I fielded 53 calls; it could have been more, but I began to play with them in various ways, sometimes leading them on, and other times pretending to be drunk or obnoxious.

-with scammers, lawyers, pharmacists and doctors.
-By the way, if you find the pharmacist poem particularly hilarious, it really happened pretty much the way I describe it in the poem without the ending, of course.
-In Warrior’s Allegory, I pick up the series with another odd four: politicians, assassins, censors and transgenders.
-I should point out that not all the subjects receive the same fate.
-Sometimes the tables are even turned as is with life.
+Anyway, I transformed these evil beings into characters that my seemingly innocent targets of their schemes would encounter on the street, crafting delightful outcomes for anyone who has ever fantasized about those creeps getting what they deserve.
+In Warrior’s Manuscript, there are four Metaphorical Shooting Gallery Poems that address scammers, lawyers, pharmacists, and doctors.
+By the way, if you find the pharmacist poem particularly hilarious, it truly happened much like I describe it in the poem, minus the ending, of course.
+In Warrior’s Allegory, I continue the series with another odd quartet: politicians, assassins, censors, and transgenders.
+It's worth noting that not all subjects meet the same fate; sometimes the tables turn, just as they do in life.

 My time in the Army was short but intense.
 It may be surprising, considering my rank and current dedication to the military, that I was drafted into the service.
 In 1965, I took an ill-advised break from my university studies in architecture and was immediately sent a greeting from Uncle Sam with an invitation as to how I could spend the next couple of years.
-At first, I was terrified, then angry, then determined to be a terrible soldier and finally, after coming to my senses and being told by the military that I had "certain talents" that they were very interested in, a freedom fighter.
+At first, I was terrified, then angry, then determined to be a terrible soldier and finally, after coming to my senses and being told by the military that I had 'certain talents' that they were very interested in, I transformed into a freedom fighter.
 The result was that 18 months later, after a rather strange, classified trip, I reached the rank of E-5, a relatively unheard rank for a draftee.
 Oddly, I got along with that.
-There was the occasional gripe, but for the most part the camaraderie of men in war zones lifts them above petty attitudes.
+There was the occasional gripe, but for the most part, the camaraderie of men in war zones lifts them above petty attitudes.
 The enlisted men I had shared my time in the trenches with not only accepted the change but looked to me as a conduit to the non-coms.
 The non-coms were gracious in their acceptance of a grunt rookie sharing their level of rank, God bless them.
-And officers showed me a surprising amount of respect and even friendship.
-That experience carried with me a lifetime and coloured my writing forever, hence Warrior's Manuscript.
+Officers showed me a surprising amount of respect and even friendship.
+This experience, much like navigating through a metaphorical shooting gallery, carried with me for a lifetime and colored my writing forever, hence Warrior's Manuscript, reflecting on my journey and the lessons learned from men like Francisco Biscoriliza.

-Available at all online outlets and traditional bookstores in paperback and e-book:
+Available at all online outlets and traditional bookstores in paperback and e-book formats:

 $18.99 paperback at Amazon and most outlets